Online Master of Human Computer Interaction

-The Human Computer Interaction Graduate Program is proud to announce the addition of an Online HCI MS degree program beginning with the Fall 2008 semester.
-This degree program was created from the growing demand from business and industry for a masters program that provides education in the field of Human Computer Interaction.
+The Human Computer Interaction Graduate Program is pleased to announce the addition of an Online HCI master’s degree program, M. HCI, effective with the fall 2017 term.
+This degree program was created from the growing demand from business and industry for a graduate degree program that provides education in the field of Human Computer Interaction.

-- MIS 655 – Organizational and Social Implications of Human Computer Interaction (fall course).
+- HCI 655 — Organizational and Social Implications of HCI

 Note: A grade of ‘B’ (3.0 GPA) or better is required for each of the core HCI courses.